-Defence stores personal information about you as hardcopy documents or as electronic data withinits record management or information technology systems.
+Defence stores personal information about you as hardcopy documents or as electronic data within its record management or information technology systems.

-Defence protects personal information about you in accordance with the policy provided for in the Defence Security Principles Framework in order to take reasonable steps to protect that information against loss,unauthorised access, use and disclosure, modification and misuse.
+Defence protects personal information about you in accordance with the policy provided in the Defence Security Principles Framework, and takes reasonable steps to protect that information against loss, unauthorised access, use and disclosure, modification and misuse.
+This includes: